sumerc/concurry/README.md

 And did I mention it colorizes the commands and their outputs?

 I am pretty sure there are lots of issues like string quotes not handled correctly...etc.
-Please feel free to help in any way :)
+Please: this is only intended for personal usage, so feel free to help in any way :)

 ## Examples: